GnomeMan4201/Blackglass_Suite/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing

-Thanks for considering contributing!
-Here’s how to get started:

-- Fork the repo and create a feature branch.
+1. Fork the repo and create a feature branch.
-- Follow the coding style used in the project.
-- Write tests for new features or bug fixes.
-- Run all tests and linters before submitting a PR.
+2. Run `bash scripts/run_quality.sh` and `pytest` before committing.
-- Open a Pull Request describing your changes clearly.
+3. Open a pull request describing your change.